ItIsAmelia/It-is-Amelia/README.md

-# It-is-Amelia

-## Hello World 👋 It's Amelia, Nice to meet you!!!!
+## Hello World 👋 It's Amelia!!!

-### Welcome to My GitHubPage 🚀
+Nice to meet you!!!!
+Welcome to My GitHubPage 🚀

+## Talking about Personal Stuff:

+- 🔭 I’m currently Doctorate student in Engeneering Process at Federal University of Rio de Janeiro
+- 🌱 I’m currently learning what I can 🙌.
+- 👯 Part of Developer Community.

+<br/>

 Because who needs sleep when you have bugs to fix, problems to solve, papers to write, things to study and features to add?

-<br/>

 <div align="center">
 <img src="https://media.giphy.com/media/7hJZcKzjIufeOmqKSj/giphy.gif" width="230" height="200" alt="GIF">